w3c/vc-di-ecdsa-test-suite/testVectorGuide.md

 - The property `selectivePointers` is an array containing all pointers for a credential.
   - Pointers used in the tests are deduced from the full set of pointers.
   - `selectivePointers` are required only for selective disclosure tests.

-Some credentials sections might require multiple VCs.
-In this case multiple named properties must be fulfilled in that section in order for the tests to run.
+Some credentials sections such as the sd verify tests might require multiple test vectors.
+If multiple vectors are required multiple named properties must be filled in that section in order for the tests to run.

 A minimal non-SD test vector configuration looks like this:
 ```js